weimanc/game-boy-zero-link-board/README.md

 # How to Assemble Board

 1. Trim the Link Cable connectors width on the board to the appropriate size using a file tool or sandpaper
-2. Solder pin header to Raspberry Pi Pico and Level Shifter module.
+2. Solder pin header to RP2040-Zero and Level Shifter module.
 Use a breadboard for easier soldering
-3. Solder Raspberry Pi Pico and Level Shifter module to the board
+3. Solder RP2040-Zero and Level Shifter module to the board
 4. Cut the excessive pin using a nipper tool
 5. Solder the 1x3 Pin Header to the board, and place the Pin Jumper
-6. Flash firmware to your Raspberry Pi Pico (see [Compatibility](#Compatibility))
+6. Flash firmware to your RP2040-Zero (see [Compatibility](#Compatibility))

 # How to Use Board

 Connect the board to your PC, and connect the board to your Gameboy using a Link Cable.

-For Gameboy/Gameboy Color game, place the pin jumper on the DMG/GBC side.
-For Gameboy Advance game, place the pin jumper on the GBA side.

-**Be aware Gameboy/Gameboy Color mode uses 5V logic, while Gameboy Advance mode uses 3.3V logic.
-Make sure your pin jumper is placed on the correct side to avoid any damage.**

 # Compatibility